Kitastack/.github/profile/README.md

 anyone can fork this project for educational and 'research' only. don't expect for high quality code or something taht very wooshy,

-we are still learning btw
+we are still learning btw.

+Regards ✌️

 <!--